 - Publish the name

 After designating the business entity and registering the business name, entrepreneurs must acquire an Employer Identification Number (EIN).
-This is your small business’ identifier for tax purposes.
+This is your small business identifier for tax purposes.
 Think of it like your Social Security number but for your business.
-An EIN can be used for: opening a business bank account, applying for business licenses, and filing tax returns.
+An EIN can be used to open a business bank account, apply for business licenses, and file tax returns.